JetBrains/intellij-sdk-docs/basics/action_system.md

 Subgroups of a group can form submenus of a menu.

 Actions can be included in multiple groups, and thus appear in multiple places within the IDE UI.
+An action must have a unique identifier for each place it appears in the IDE UI.
 The places where actions can appear are defined by constants in [`ActionPlaces`](upsource:///platform/platform-api/src/com/intellij/openapi/actionSystem/ActionPlaces.java).
 Group IDs for the IntelliJ Platform are defined in [PlatformActions](upsource:///platform/platform-resources/src/idea/PlatformActions.xml).